Robert Zhao Renhui: Artworks

-Installation view of Trying to Remember A Tree III - The World will Surely Collapse (2017) in Jakarta, Indonesia.
-Courtesy of the artist.

-Commissioned by and first presented at JIWA: Jakarta Biennale 2017, this work features an old and large tree that had collapsed near Zhao’s home after a storm.
-Fourteen photographs line up sections of the tree’s trunk on the ground, echoing the way trees are cut for easy removal in Singapore.
+Commissioned by and first presented at JIWA: Jakarta Biennale 2017, this work features an old and large tree that had collapsed near Zhao's home after a storm.
+Fourteen photographs line up sections of the tree's trunk on the ground, echoing the way trees are cut for easy removal in Singapore.
 Yet edited and sequenced from their original, they highlight the contrasting ways in which fallen trees are treated: promptly removed by humans or, allowed to remain as part of the ecosystem in nature.